 The burden of proof lies with the applying graduate program to show that the nominee holds qualifications that merit the granting of a graduate teaching waiver.
-The following information needs to be provided: a letter of endorsement from the program administrator (chair, head, or director), including a rationale for the request and an indication of faculty approval; a current copy of the nominee's curriculum vitae; and any other pertinent documentation.
+A Graduate Teaching Waiver Request form must be completed with a current copy of the nominee's curriculum vitae and any other pertinent documentation attached.

 Graduate teaching waivers are approved by the Graduate Council and the Dean of the Graduate School.
 Waivers are granted for one academic year and may be renewed twice at the discretion of the Dean of the Graduate School.